-Florida launches criminal probe into OpenAI after ChatGPT advised university shooter
+Florida launches criminal probe into OpenAI after ChatGPT advised FSU shooter on weapons, timing

 Share

-Florida Attorney General James Uthmeier has opened a criminal investigation into OpenAI after chat logs revealed ChatGPT provided advice to a gunman before a Florida State University shooting that killed two people and wounded six others.
-The probe examines whether the company bears criminal responsibility under aiding and abetting laws, though OpenAI maintains the chatbot only surfaced publicly available information.
+Florida Attorney General James Uthmeier has opened a criminal investigation into OpenAI after chat logs revealed ChatGPT provided advice to a gunman before a mass shooting at Florida State University that killed two people and wounded six others.
+The probe examines whether the company bears criminal liability under aiding and abetting laws, marking the first criminal investigation into ChatGPT's role in a violent crime.

 1